programmerraja/MyBlog/content/notes/2024/Domain driven design.md

 are clusters of related Entities and Value Objects treated as a single unit.
 They ensure transactional consistency within a part of your domain.
 Example : An "Order" Aggregate could include the Order Entity as the Aggregate Root and related Order Items as Entities or Value Objects.

+1. **Entities:**
+   - **Definition:** Entities are objects with a distinct identity that runs through time and different states.
+They are typically mutable and are defined by their attributes.
+   - **Example:** In an e-commerce system, a "Customer" could be an entity.
+The identity of a customer persists even if their information, such as the shipping address, changes.
+   - **Considerations:**
+     - Entities should be identifiable by a unique identifier.
+     - Changes to the state of an entity are significant and affect its identity.
+     - Business rules often revolve around entities.

+2. **Value Objects:**
+   - **Definition:** Value Objects are objects without a distinct identity; they are defined by their attributes.
+They are immutable and represent a descriptive aspect of the domain.
+   - **Example:** A "Money" value object representing a specific amount in a certain currency.
+The key here is that the value itself is what matters, not any inherent identity.
+   - **Considerations:**
+     - Equality of value objects is determined by the equality of their attributes.
+     - They should be immutable; any change results in a new instance.
+     - They represent concepts rather than individual entities.

+3. **Aggregates:**
+   - **Definition:** Aggregates are clusters of entities and value objects treated as a single unit.
+They have a root entity that serves as the entry point for interactions with the rest of the aggregate.
+   - **Example:** In an e-commerce system, an "Order" could be an aggregate consisting of entities like "Customer," "Product," and value objects like "OrderItem."
+   - **Considerations:**
+     - The root entity ensures consistency and controls access to the aggregate.
+     - Aggregates encapsulate business rules that involve multiple entities.
+     - Changes within an aggregate are transactionally consistent.

+**How to decide:**
+   - **Identity and Mutability:**
+     - If identity is crucial, and the object's state changes significantly, it is likely an entity.
+     - If the emphasis is on the attributes' value, and changes result in a new instance, it is likely a value object.
+   - **Transactional Consistency:**
+     - If a group of objects needs to be treated as a single unit regarding consistency, they should be part of the same aggregate.
+   - **Business Rules:**
+     - Entities often encapsulate business rules specific to them.
+     - Aggregates encapsulate business rules involving multiple entities.

+**Example:**
+Let's consider an online shopping scenario:

+- **Entities:**
+  - "Customer" (with a unique identifier, mutable attributes).
+  - "Product" (with a unique identifier, mutable attributes).

+- **Value Objects:**
+  - "Price" (immutable, defined by amount and currency).
+  - "Address" (immutable, defined by street, city, etc.).

+- **Aggregates:**
+  - "Order" (root entity, consists of "Customer," "Product," "Price," and "Address").
+    - Ensures that changes to the order are transactionally consistent.
+    - Manages business rules related to the order.

+By carefully considering the nature of objects and their relationships, you can model your domain effectively using Entities, Value Objects, and Aggregates in a way that reflects the real-world scenario you're addressing.

 ### Domain Services and Factories